ZERO-94/Team20-Flutter-Project/README.md

 ## Features

 - Calculate BMI score base on your informations.
+    We get the the information from user includes age, gender, height, weight and working level to calculate BMI The formula that we use: (weight)/(height * height)
+    With:
+      - height: cm
+      - weight: kg
 - Calculate BMR score you need everyday, help you to prepare meals everyday.
 - List of delicious dishes for breakfast, lunch, dinner, snacks with their recipes and ingredients.
 - Keep track of your calorie intake